marisolpalmero/draft-ietf-davis-generalized-capability-principles/draft-davis-ivy-generalized-capability-principles-latest.md

 - **Incompatibility** between modular subsystems or plug-ins that must declare and verify their supported features.
 Furthermore, current models tend to assume a fixed taxonomy of types and features, rather than supporting a process of recursive refinement.
 This limits their ability to express how complex capabilities *emerge* through constraint, composition, and modular pruning of more general-purpose constructs.
 What is needed is a modeling framework that:
-- Allows systems and components to be described in terms of their **capability boundaries**, separate from operational state,
+- Allows systems and components to be described in terms of their **capability boundaries**, including **capability interactions** separate from operational state,
 - Supports **refinement via pruning and refactoring to yield flexible structural transformation** rather than rigid inheritance or classification,
 - Enables **recursive occurrence formation**, where each stage of narrowing produces a usable semantic structure,
 - Accommodates **multiple valid refinement paths**, supporting different levels of granularity and domain specificity,
 - Provides a **coherent trace** from abstract capability declarations down to deployable or licensable configurations.
-This draft introduces such a framework by building on the refinement logic of [ITU-T G.7711]  ([ONF TR-512]) in general and especially the *specification pattern* structures of ITU-T G.7711 Annex G (ONF TR‑512.7) which provides a means of expressing bounded capability envelopes through a formal refinement of generic model elements.
+This draft introduces such a framework by building on the refinement logic of [ITU-T G.7711]  ([ONF TR-512]) in general and especially the **specification pattern** structures of ITU-T G.7711 Annex G (ONF TR‑512.7) which provides a means of expressing bounded capability envelopes through a formal refinement of generic model elements.
 This also provides grounding in the recursive occurrence model informed by the component–system pattern [ITU-T G.7711]  ([ONF TR-512.A.2] and modeling boundaries approach [mobo].
-This document leverages the the mature foundations laid by TR-512.7 and G.7711.
+This document leverages the foundations laid by [ITU-T G.7711]  ([ONF TR-512]).

-Also intent everywhere.
+Also intent everywhere....
+TBC

 #Generalized Modeling via Component–System–Specification Refinement